justinnoor/pfhowto/README.md

 pass in proto tcp to port ssh
 ```

-For the most part, using port numbers versus protocol names is a choice of style.
-For the sake of consistency we will use port numbers, unless there is a valid reason to do otherwise.
-There is a detailed list of protocols and their respective port numbers in the `/etc/services` file, which you are highly encouraged to view.
+Using port numbers versus protocol names is largely a choice of style.
+For the sake of consistency we will use port numbers, unless there is a reason to do otherwise.
+There is a detailed list of protocols and their respective port numbers in the `/etc/services` file which you are highly encouraged to look at.

-PF rulesets are processed from top-to-bottom, therefore our ruleset initially blocks all forms of traffic, but then passes it if the criteria on the next line is matched, which in this case is **SSH** traffic.
+[PF](https://man.openbsd.org/pf) processes rules from top-to-bottom, therefore our ruleset initially blocks all forms of traffic, but then passes it if the criteria on the next line is matched, which in this case is **SSH** traffic.

-We can now **SSH** into our droplet, but we are still blocking all forms of outgoing traffic, which will be problematic on our droplet becuase we will not be able to install packages, get accurate time settings, and more.
+We can now **SSH** into our droplet, but we are still blocking all forms of outgoing traffic, which will be problematic on our droplet becuase we will not be able to install packages, get accurate time settings, etc.

-Add two **pass out** rules:
+Allow some outward traffic:
 ```
 block all
 pass out proto tcp to port { 22 53 80 123 443 }
 pass out proto udp to port { 53 123 }
 ```

 Our ruleset now permits **SSH, HTTP, DNS, NTP, and HTTPS** traffic in the outward direction, and blocks all traffic from the outside world.
-This keeps us safe while providing access to some critical services from the internet.
+This keeps us safe while providing access to some critical services.
 Notice we placed the port numbers inside of the curly brackets.
 This is a **list** in [PF](https://man.openbsd.org/pf) syntax.
-Notice we added the **pass out** rule for the **UDP** protocol on ports **53** and **123**.
+Also notice that we added the **pass out** rule for the **UDP** protocol on ports **53** and **123**.
 This is because **DNS** and **NTP** will occasionally toggle between both protocols.
 Do some Google searching on that topic.

 We're just about finished with our preliminary ruleset but still need to add some final touches.